FeroxFoxxo/MQReawakened/SETUP.md

 - Caches: Community archives folder (look for `UniqueBundles.7z`)
   - https://drive.google.com/drive/folders/17ic6S2brJNI9HlFqnue38zFJAv5nqxIU

-Place them as follows on the host:
+Place them as follows on the host in your server folder:

 - `./Game/archives/Client/<client>.zip`
 - `./Game/archives/Caches/UniqueBundles.7z`

-Tip: The entrypoint will automatically extract the latest zip/7z it finds in those folders.
+Tip: The docker entrypoint will automatically extract the latest zip/7z it finds in those folders.

-## Configure via .env (edit me first)
+## Configure via .env

-All variables you need to edit are in the `.env` file at the repository root.
+All variables you need to edit are in the `.env` file.
 Create it if it doesn’t exist.

 ```env
 # Image source (override if you publish to your own GHCR)